SK53/indicia-docs/site-building/instant-indicia/example-setups/irecord-walkthrough/dynamic-reports.rst

    **Agreements** tab.
 #.
 Click the **Join website agreement** button.
 #.
 On the **New Websites Website Agreement** page, set the **Agreement to participate in**
-   to "My Website".
+   to the title of the agreement you just created.
 Normally you would need to specify which parts of the agreement your website wants to opt into, but that is not necessary for our purposes.
 For example, the iRecord agreement allows participating websites to provide records to iRecord's reporting pages or verification pages, but it is up to each website which of these they